Joseph Valachi: Death

 On April 3, 1971, Valachi died of a heart attack while he was serving his sentence at the Federal Correctional Institution, La Tuna, in Anthony, Texas.
-He was buried four days later at the Gate of Heaven Cemetery in Lewiston, New York.
+Marie K. Jackson of Niagara Falls, New York, claimed Valachi’s body and he was buried four days later at the Gate of Heaven Cemetery in Lewiston, New York.
+Valachi was introduced to Jackson by a mutual friend, and it is rumored that she was his mistress.
+It was later learned that Valachi had listed her as his executor and beneficiary.
+Valachi and Jackson are buried alongside each other.